Visit Christmas movie locations around the world

 3. The Holiday (Surrey and the Cotswolds, United Kingdom)

-Although half the movie takes place in Los Angeles, the star of The Holiday is undoubtedly the pristine, snow-clad English countryside.
-Iris’ idyllic Rose Cottage was purpose-built for the movie and dismantled after filming wrapped, but the storybook villages of the Surrey Hills and the elegant manor houses of the Cotswold region are very real.
+Although half the movie takes place in Los Angeles, the real star of *The Holiday* is the snowy English countryside.
+The filmmakers built Iris’ idyllic Rose Cottage for the movie and took it down after filming ended.

 Your Christmas in rural England should include: